Invariants in Quantum Geometry: Surfaces

-The piercing number between $L$ and $S$, denoted as $\nu_S(L)$, will be the infimum of $\sharp(L', S')$, taken over all possible pair $(L',S')$ which is equivalent to $(L,S)$ under time-like isotopy, preserving time-ordering. \end{defn}
+The piercing number between $L$ and $S$, denoted as $\nu_S(L)$, will be defined to be the infimum of $\left|\pd(\pi_0; L', S')\right|$, taken over all possible pairs $(L',S')$ which are equivalent to $(L,S)$ under ambient isotopy when $S$ has no boundary; under the time-like isotopy, preserving time-ordering, when $S$ has boundary. \end{defn}

-When $S$ has no boundary, the piercing number will be a topological invariant between $L$ and $S$, by definition.
-But when $S$ has boundary, the situation is different.
+When $S$ has no boundary, the piercing number will be an invariant between $L$ and $S$ under ambient isotopy.
+No time-ordering is required to be imposed.

-As discussed earlier, the linking number between a hyperlink with a surface with boundary is not a topological invariant, but an invariant under the equivalence class, using time-like isotopy, preserving time-ordering, as given in Definition \ref{d.ts.2}.
+As discussed earlier, the linking number between an oriented hyperlink with an oriented surface with boundary is not a topological invariant, but an invariant under time-like isotopy, preserving time-ordering, as given in Definition \ref{d.ts.2}.
 Hence, the piercing number will also be an invariant under this equivalence relation.
 Because we are using $\pi_0$ as the projection, we will obtain a non-trivial piercing number between a hyperlink and a surface.